-The results from the CSA, Comprehensive Skills Assessment, categorize the skills and knowledge of the individual being assessed into one of our three levels of accomplishment: fundamentals, advanced, and professional.
+The results from the CSA, Comprehensive Skills Assessment, categorize the skills and knowledge of the individual being assessed, into one of our four levels of accomplishment: Developing, Beginning, Intermediate, and Advanced.

 These assessments can be used, in conjunction with background checks and interviews, to screen applicants before they are hired.
 They should also be used in the annual performance review with each employee.
 They can even be used as a foundation piece of information related to the wages and salaries paid to the employees.
 Finally, and this is the genesis of the creation of the CSA, the assessment has been developed to be used to create a specific employee development program for each employee in the parts and service business teams.